cymtrick/url-shortner-python/kube-deployment/README.md

 `kubeadm join --token <token> <control-plane-host>:<control-plane-port> --discovery-token-ca-cert-hash sha256:<hash>`

 Worker nodes can be joined using the above command.
-After entering the nodes, we check for it.
+Master VM can be used for worker node using the taint command, but we did not choose that.
+After entering the nodes, checking nodes can be done through the following commands.

 ````bash
 student11@edu0-vm-11:~$ kubectl get nodes